Back to the articles

 Direct measurement

-In direct measurement, you compare the measurand directly with a scale.
+With direct measurement, you compare the measured variable directly with a scale.

-For example, you can use familiar tools such as a tape measure, ruler or caliper gauge.
-Although these tools have lost some of their importance in modern industry, they are still present in everyday life and are frequently used.
+For example, you can use familiar tools such as a tape measure, ruler or calipers.
+Although these tools have lost some of their importance in modern industry, they are still present and frequently used in everyday life.

-The caliper gauge in particular still has a high value in industry today and is not missing in any workshop.
-With this cost-effective measuring device, you can perform direct length measurements on various components within a very short time.
+Calipers in particular are still very important in industry today and are a must in every workshop.
+With this inexpensive measuring tool, you can carry out direct length measurements on various components in no time at all.

 Indirect measurement

-Indirect measurement is used when quantities cannot be measured directly
+Indirect measurement is used when variables cannot be measured directly

-You proceed as follows: You take another quantity and determine the sought-after measurand from it - provided there is a direct and unambiguous relationship.
+The procedure is as follows: You take another variable and use it to determine the measured variable you are looking for - provided there is a direct and unambiguous correlation.

 For example, the distance between the earth and the moon could never be determined by direct comparison with a scale.
-However, it has already been possible for 30 years to determine the distance precisely by means of light or radio waves - and even to millimeter accuracy.
+However, it has been possible for 30 years to determine the distance precisely using light or radio waves - even to the nearest millimeter.

-Indirect measurements form the majority of measurement methods used in everyday life.
+Indirect measurements make up the majority of measurement methods used in everyday life.

 Simultaneous measurement

-You can understand the simultaneous measurement as an extension of the indirect measurement methods.
-During the procedure, a simultaneous measurement of different points results in the elimination of time errors.
-Furthermore, measurement deviations are minimized and the sources of systematic measurement errors are revealed.
+Simultaneous measurement can be seen as an extension of indirect measurement methods.
+During the procedure, time errors are eliminated by measuring different points simultaneously.
+In addition, measurement deviations are minimized and the sources of systematic measurement errors are uncovered.

 Measurement technology and the influence on quality

-Measurement technology has always helped to uncover unknown relationships in the scientific field or to confirm regularities of a theoretical nature by means of an empirical experiment.
+Measurement technology has always helped to uncover unknown correlations in the scientific field or to confirm laws of a theoretical nature by means of an empirical experiment.

-Advances in metrology have significantly contributed to raising the quality of products and production processes.
+Advances in measurement technology have made a significant contribution to improving the quality of products and production processes.

-Due to the progressive development of quality, the demands on measurement technology are increasing.
+Due to progressive quality development, the demands on measurement technology are increasing.

-• The increase in complexity of technical systems
+• The increase in the complexity of technical systems

 • The tolerances for certain properties are reduced